JuliaDocs/Documenter.jl/docs/src/man/other-formats.md

 The `makedocs` argument `authors` should also be specified, it will be used for the `\authors` field in the tex document.

+!!! warning "Known issue"
-The `makedocs` argument `pages` is required.
-If omitted, Documenter will generate tex documents without contents.
+    If the `makedocs` argument `pages` is not assigned, Documenter will generate tex documents without contents.

 ### Compiling using natively installed latex